 On June 3, 2016, SJI, through its wholly-owned U.S. subsidiary, completed the acquisition of the wood treating facilities of Lufkin, located in Lufkin, Texas.
 The facility produces treated poles and timbers.
 Total cash outlay was approximately \$46.5 million (US\$35.9 million), excluding acquisition costs.
-SJI financed the transaction through a combination of debt financing and a vendor note ("Lufkin Vendor Note").
+SJI financed the transaction through a combination of its syndicated credit facilities and an unsecured vendor note ("Lufkin Unsecured Vendor Note").
 As this transaction was not a significant acquisition for the purposes of Part 8 of National Instrument 51-102, Form 51-102F4 (Business Acquisition Report) was not filed in respect of this acquisition.

 On June 3, 2016, the Company, through its wholly-owned U.S. subsidiary, completed the acquisition of the equity interests of 440 Investments, LLC, the parent company of Kisatchie Treating, LLC, Kisatchie Pole & Piling, LLC, Kisatchie Trucking, LLC and KME (collectively, "Kisatchie").
 Kisatchie produces treated poles, pilings and timbers, with two wood treating facilities in Converse and Pineville, Louisiana.
 The total cash outlay associated with the acquisition was approximately \$46.2 million (US\$35.7 million), excluding acquisition costs.
-Stella-Jones financed the transaction through a combination of debt financing and a vendor note ("Kisatchie Vendor Note").
+Stella-Jones financed the transaction through a combination of its syndicated credit facilities and an unsecured vendor note ("Kisatchie Unsecured Vendor Note").
 As this transaction was not a significant acquisition for the purposes of Part 8 of National Instrument 51-102, Form 51-102F4 (Business Acquisition Report) was not filed in respect of this acquisition.